 James shook his head.
 “I’m objecting to you.”

-The expression on Thomas’ face had changed, but it was to read, being in the dark.
+The expression on Thomas’ face had changed, but it was too hard to read, being in the dark.
 His jaw was set, his stare penetrated.

 James had to explain himself.